briankrznarich/jmdictdb/python/tests/README.txt

 new, empty JMdictDB database, from which a loadable copy was produced using Postgresql's pg_dump tool.
 The process was:

-    # Extact the entries listed in jmtest01.seq from a full jmdict XML file.
+    # Extact the entries listed in jmtest01.seq from a full jmdict XML
-    #  and save them as jmtest01.xml in the tests/ directory.
+    #  file and save them as jmtest01.xml in the tests/ directory.
   $ tools/jmextract.py data/jmdict-190430.xml \
      -s python/tests/data/jmtest01.seq >python/tests/data/jmtest01.xml
   $ cp python/tests/data/jmdict.xml data/jmdict.xml